Looking for the best things to see and do in Cape Town South Africa?

 Admission: R35 (adults), R10 (children under 12)

 Opening times: 8am-5pm

 #9.
-Wander the hipster neighbourhood of Woodstock
+Wander the hipster neighborhood of Woodstock

 The historic Woodstock district is one of the oldest suburbs in Cape Town and was once the city’s industrial and manufacturing zone.
-Today, Woodstock is packed with bold, colourful, eye-catching street art on every corner and down the narrow streets and alleys.
+Today, Woodstock is packed with bold, colorful, eye-catching street art on every corner and down the narrow streets and alleys.

 What’s more, there’s chic cafes, eclectic boutiques and cosy little eateries lining the main street.
 Further down, you’ll find The Old Biscuit Mill – an enormous converted warehouse full of stores, coffee shops, cutting edge eateries, hip cafes, and even yoga spaces.

 One of the venue’s popular attractions is the Neighbourhoods Market, which takes place on Thursday evenings as well as every weekend.